patrickmccallum/mimetype-io/README.md

 ## Contact

-For any queries, feel free to reach out: patrick [at] patrickmccallum [dot] com
+For any queries, feel free to reach out either here, with an issue, or at contact [at] mimetype [dot] io